-A. The Town Board of the Town of Skaneateles (the "Town Board") shall hold regular meetings in the board room at the Town Hall.
-The Town Board shall set and may amend the regular meetings schedule from time to time by resolution or local law by a majority vote of the Town Board.
-[Amended 10-16-2017 by L.L.
-No. 2-2017]
+A. The Town Board of the Town Board of Skaneateles (the "Town Board") shall hold regular meetings on the first and third Thursday of each month except in the months of July and August; the Town Board shall hold regular meetings on the third Thursday of the month.
+Such regular meetings shall commence at 7:00 p.m. and be conducted in the board room at the Town Board Hall.
+The Town Board may amend the regular meetings' schedule from time to time by resolution or local law by a majority vote of the Town Board.